GSecurity1979/Notes/Guide to Star Trek Online.md

 If you add 5 30% +dmg consoles and 5 dmg mods (10% +dmg each), that wep will do 200% more dmg, meaning 3k.
 If you also do surgical strikes III attack upgrade, for another 300%, it will do 6k.
 If you also do crit for 100% it will be 800% +dmg on your 1k, meaning 9k dmg.
 If you also do haste 100%, it will be 18k.
 If you get 6 weps to do all that, it will be 108k.
 So, any single source of dmg is usually insufficient.
 At least get pets.
 Btw, their shields will stop 90-95% of your dmg.
 You can disable them, drain them, or bypass them.
-Weapons with damage over time, like agony phasers, will kill target faster.
+Weapons with damage over time, like agony phasers or plasma, will kill target faster.
 Weapons spend power.
 The moment your 2nd wep fires, it's already doing less dmg because 1st wep drained power.

 # Math
-dmg * speed (it is irrelevant if you have +10% dmg or + 10% bonus dmg or +10% dmg mod or +10% crit severity)
+base weapon dmg * weapon power * +dmg * +bonus dmg * attack upgrade or weapon mods * speed -target resists = resulting dmg

 # Pvp
-Pvp relies on not being targeted by using intel team, sci stealth consoles, high defense value and surgical strikes for dmg.
+Pvp relies on not being targeted by using intel team, sci stealth consoles, and surgical strikes for dmg.
 You may want to disable your enemy first with subnuke and holds.
 If everything fails, you can use high dmg clickies.
 Use subnuke first, then holds, any weapon boosts, then SS III.
 You may want to stack immunities from all sources.